 The great nineteenth century philosopher, John Stuart Mill, believed in absolute freedom of speech (with the exception of ‘fighting words’ intended to incite violence).
 He believed that by allowing the free, uncensored expression of any viewpoint, no matter how heinous it might be, society would be better off.
 Pushing radical views underground allows them to fester.
 Mill believed that if disgusting ideas are shown out in the open, society will eventually see them for what they really are: disgusting.

 I identify with Mill’s logic.
 A big contributor to Trump’s ascendancy was progressives’ ‘snowflake’ sensitivity.
 This alienated the entire Midwest (except college campuses).
-Liberals have great ideas but they’re more worried about identity politics and offending people than being relatable to middle-America.
+Liberals are more worried about identity politics and offending people than being relatable to middle-America.
 These disenfranchised voters, while admittedly can be rough around the edges, got justifiably turned off by the growing list of words that they couldn’t say.
 A large part of why Trump’s supporters like him is because he talks like them.
-Liberals’ preoccupation with political correctness pushed these alienated voters into the arms of the world’s greatest threat to free speech.

 Let the Monster Out

 Many progressives say that hate speech isn’t covered by free speech.
 It is.
 I despise hate speech.
 It makes me sick.
 But when we silence voices just because we don’t like what they’re saying, we’re setting a dangerous precedent.
-That’s exactly what Donald Trump tries to do every day.
 We can’t let vile ideas metastasize in the shadows.
 They need to be shown to the world, along with all of their grotesque details.